German Inheritance Tax - FAQ

 When is the German Inheritance Tax Due?

-he tax becomes due upon receipt of the tax assessment (Erbschaftsteuerbescheid) by the person who has filed the tax return (e.g. executor or beneficiary).
-Generally, the assessed tax is due within one month after receipt of the tax assessment.
+The tax becomes due upon receipt of the tax assessment (Erbschaftsteuerbescheid) by the person who has filed the tax return (e.g., executor or beneficiary).
+Generally, the assessed tax is due within one month after receipt of the Inheritance tax assessment notice (Erbschaftsteuerbescheid)

 Rate this article